Do you have any statistics on school crime?

-NOTE: "Total victimization" includes theft and violent victimization.
+NOTE:"Total victimization" includes theft and violent victimization.
 "Theft" includes attempted and completed purse-snatching, completed pickpocketing, and all attempted and completed thefts, with the exception of motor vehicle thefts.
 Theft does not include robbery, which involves the threat or use of force and is classified as a violent crime.
 "Serious violent victimization" includes the crimes of rape, sexual assault, robbery, and aggravated assault.
 "Violent victimization" includes the serious violent crimes as well as simple assault.
-"At school" includes the school building, on school property, on a school bus, and, from 2001 onward, going to and from school.
+"At school" includes in the school building, on school property, on a school bus, and, from 2001 onward, going to and from school.
 Detail may not sum to totals because of rounding and because students who reported both theft and violent victimization are counted only once in total victimization.

 Related Tables and Figures: (Listed by Release Date)